evansheng/autoscaler/cluster-autoscaler/FAQ.md

 * `priority` - selects the node group that has the highest priority assigned by the user.
 It's configuration is described in more details [here](expander/priority/readme.md)

+* `grpc` - From 1.24.0 onwards, the gRPC expander functions as a gRPC client, and passes expansion decisions to a gRPC server that can be developed out of band with Cluster Autoscaler.
+Configuration and more details can be found here [here](expander/grpcplugin/README.md)

 From 1.23.0 onwards, multiple expanders may be passed, i.e.
 `.cluster-autoscaler --expander=priority,least-waste`